by Gary. M. Anstey, chief researcher of the Anstey story project.

 “A Solicitor’s Petition: ANSTEY v.
 ANSTEY AND DUDLEY.
 In this undefended divorce case Henry Charles Anstey petitioned for the dissolution of his marriage with Edith Spornberg Anstey on the ground of her adultery with Campbell Dudley.
 Mr. W. O. WILLIS said that the petitioner and respondent were married on March 14, 1899, at St. Stephen’s Church, Bristol; there were no children of the marriage.
 The petitioner was a solicitor, and carried on business at first in Bristol and later in London.
 In October 1912, the co-respondent’s father, an old friend of the petitioner, asked the latter to befriend his son on his return to England after eight years’ absence, and the co-respondent became a visitor to the house…“

-Charlie fought in World War One, entering the France Theatre of War in August 1915, winning the Victory, British War and 1914/15 Star medals.
+He fought in World War One, entering the France Theatre of War in August 1915, being awarded the 1914/15 Star, Victory and British War medals.
 His World War One Service Record is held at the National Archives, reference “WO 339/9550 – Captain Henry Charles ANSTEY – The Royal Warwickshire Regiment“, however it has not yet been digitised and can only be viewed by visiting Kew.
 Anybody who has access to this source, please contact us at email@example.com.

 According to the ‘Western Daily Press‘ newspaper dated 18 September 1915, we find a “Promotion for Captain Anstey: Captain H.C.
 Anstey who has been on active service from the commencement of the war, has been given a Divisional Staff appointment with the British Expeditionary Force in France.
 Captain Anstey is the only son of Alderman [Henry] Anstey.“